Karma-Finance/karma-scores/Karma-Bond/Contracts/Karma-Factory/docs/README.md

 ```

 - `payoutToken`: The payout token address associated with the bond
-- `principleToken`: The principal token address associated with the bond
+- `principalToken`: The principal token address associated with the bond
 - `customTreasury`: The custom treasury associated with the bond
 - `initialOwner`: The initial owner of the bond
 - `tierCeilings`: Array of ceilings of principal bonded till next tier